simocosimo/CYB4ES-Project/server_Symm/README.md

 Method: GET

-Description: Get the message and salt identified by the checkMsg `w4v`.
+Description: Get the IDmsg, hash message and salt identified by the checkMsg `w4v`.

 Request body: _None_

 Response: `200 OK` (success), `404 Not Found` (wrong code), or `500 Internal Server Error` (generic error).

-Response body: An object, describing a single message.
+Response body: An object or a vec of object, describing a single message or more then ones.
 ```
 {
-     { IDmsg: 2,
+     IDmsg: 2,
-     HMACmsg: '028d5db0d685e2750a7f9370ff59a919d70a6bed',
-     message: 'prova',
+     hashMsg: '6279886fde090b3038f267098bcca771a6efa946',
      salt: '1111',
-     checkMsg: 'w4v'
 }

 ```